 Selecting the right school and program for a master's in accounting requires careful research and analysis.
 Aspiring students should consider their career goals carefully.
 For example, prospective CPAs may benefit from master's programs that emphasize CPA exam prep.

 Students who struggle to focus in virtual environments usually fare better in on-campus programs, which may offer better access to mentorship and networking opportunities.
-Smaller schools tend to boast smaller student-to-teacher ratios than larger schools, which may improve the learning experience.
+Smaller schools tend to boast smaller student-to-teacher ratios, which may improve the learning experience.
 Cohort-based programs often enhance networking through increased peer contact.
 Moreover, learners who attend local schools may benefit from increased local employment opportunities.

-Busy professionals who learn well independently often benefit from the flexibility of online learning, as discussed above.
+Busy professionals who learn well independently often benefit from the flexibility of online learning.
 Part-time programs permit better balance between school, work, and life, while accelerated programs require concentrated, intensive study for shorter periods of time.